clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/03_incentives.md

 If the receiver can't be the one paying the caller it must the sender/subscriber.
 But this choice presents additional issues that must be considered.

+The biggest issues revolve around the problem of failed transactions which we will go into in the next sections, [failed transactions](./04_failed_transactions) and [fee balances](./05_fee_balance.md).

 - gas costs of per round fee
 - need for fee balance to avoid griefing